Applications Due: June 25, 2018, 11:59 p.m. Eastern Time

 Link to Full Announcement: Here

-Contact Information: For technical assistance with submitting an application, contact the Grants.gov Customer Support Hotline at 800-518-4726 or 606-545-5035, or via email to firstname.lastname@example.org.
-The Grants.gov Support Hotline hours of operation are 24 hours a day, 7 days a week, except federal holidays.
+Contact Information: For technical assistance with submitting an application, contact the Grants.gov Customer Support Hotline at 800–518–4726, 606–545–5035, at www.grants.gov/web/grants/support.html, or at email@example.com.
+The Grants.gov Support Hotline operates 24 hours a day, 7 days a week, except on federal holidays.

 Categories: Department of Justice, Domestic Violence, Express Language for Legal Aid, Government Organizations, Human Trafficking, Native American Tribes or Tribal Organizations, Non-profit Organizations, Subgrant Possibilities, Victims of Crime